 An avatar is an icon or image that represents you in the virtual world.
-In fact, they allow you to identify yourself amongst the millions of people engaging on various websites and forums.
+They allow you to identify yourself amongst the millions of people engaging on various websites and forums.
 Okay, so you have heard of avatars before.
 But have you ever heard of a Gravatar?
 Maybe not.
-That’s why today we will look at exactly what a Gravatar is and how to set one up on your WordPress website.
+That’s why today we will look at what a Gravatar is and how to setup one up on your WordPress website.

 Reasons To Use Gravatar In WordPress

-Gravatar isn’t just an avatar system for WordPress.
-It’s also used on many other platforms, such as GitHub, Disqus (another commenting system), Hootsuite, Techdirt, Mesmira, and many others.
-Having your personal image when you post a comment on someone’s blog, will make people remember you when they see your profiles on social media or see you on other blogs.
-Images are easier to remember.
-So this will make it easier for your audience to remember you.
+Gravatar is more than just an avatar system for WordPress.
+It is also used on platforms like GitHub, Disqus, Hootsuite, Techdirt, Mesmira, etc. If you have a picture of yourself when you comment on other people’s blogs, people will remember you when they see your social media profiles or see you on other blogs.
+Pictures are easier to remember.
+This makes it easier for your audience to remember you.

-So, not only will people remember you and your brand, but because you have an image in the comments, people will click on it and visit your site, especially when they see you in multiple places in a short span of time.
-This means more traffic without hardly any effort from you.
-Just be sure not to change your image too frequently.
-Keeping the same image for a long time will make it easier for people to remember your face and remember your brand.
-And of course, make sure you choose a good high-quality image, maybe the same as the image on your social media profiles, just to make your brand more consistent.
-Having all this in mind, let’s dive a bit deeper and look at how to set up your Gravatar profile.
+Keeping the same image for a long time makes it easier for people to remember your face and brand.
+And, of course, remember to choose high-quality images, possibly similar to your social media profiles, to make your brand more consistent.
+With all this in mind, let’s dive deeper and look at how to set up your Gravatar profile.

 Gravatar WordPress Setup Tutorial

-Since you don’t have a Gravatar image yet, you’ll be asked to add yours once you log in.
-You can upload an image from your computer, webcam, past uploads, or by using a Web URL.
-For the sake of this tutorial, I’ll show you how to upload an image from your computer.
-After click on ‘Upload new’, it will ask you to choose a file from your computer.
-Then crop the image.
-Make sure it looks good in small preview, as most of the places it will be shown on that size.
+Since you don’t have an avatar, you will be prompted to add an avatar after you sign in.
+You can upload images from your computer, webcam, previously uploaded images, or URLs.
+After clicking “Upload a new file,” you will be asked to select a file from your computer.
+Then, crop the image.
+Make sure it looks good in a small preview, as most places will be shown in that size.

-After that, you need to choose a rating for your Gravatar to determine whether to show it on all websites or not.
-If you are a blogger, you should go with the ‘G Rated’ (obviously) to display it on all sites.
+You then need to set a rating for your avatar to determine if it should be displayed on all websites.
+If you’re a blogger, you should (obviously) display a “G” rating on all sites.
 That’s it.
-Now, you have your first avatar image set up.
-There’s just one more thing you need to set up, and then you’ll be all finished.
+Now you’ve set up your first avatar image, you still need to do some settings, and that’s it.
 You need to set up your Gravatar profile.
-It’s just a bit of simple information so that when people click on your image, they see your profile info.
+It’s simple information, so people who click on your picture will see your profile information.

 Gravatar in WordPress Usage Guide

-Most of the people create Gravatar account to show their image on WordPress comments.
-When you are a commenter, there’s no more effort.
-All you have to do is, use the same email address that you’ve used while creating the Gravatar account.
-And your photo will be beside the comment.
-But when you are the owner of a WordPress site/blog, there are more options to manage avatars.
+Most people create a Gravatar account to enable their images in WordPress website comments.
+If you are a reviewer, there is no further overhead.
+All you have to do is use the same email address you used to create your Gravatar account.
+Your photo will appear next to the comment.
+However, if you have a WordPress site/blog, you have more options to manage your avatars.

-You can choose other ratings, but remember that rating “R” and “X” can contain offensive images that may drive off your readers.
-You could also choose a setting for the default avatar, to choose which type of avatar appears when the user who left a comment doesn’t have a Gravatar setup with their email.
-There are a few options for the default image:
+You can choose other ratings, but keep in mind that “R” and “X” ratings may contain offensive imagery that may alienate your readers.
+You can also choose default avatar settings to choose the type of avatar that appears when users leave comments without Gravatar setup with their email.
+There are several options for the default image: